Product Inspection and Inline Quality Assurance

 Mechanical or automated product inspection is very important in the context of high-speed manufacturing processes.
 A distinction is made in this case between inspection of the product itself and its nature, completeness and weight.
 The quality parameters specified by the company or due to legal provisions are finally verified in a quality inspection and the product is released or withdrawn.
 In most cases as part of a line process, products remaining in the product flow after a product inspection must be correctly transferred to follow-on processes or they must be rejected according to the cause of the fault.

 In food production, the packaging is usually also part of a final inspection because only at this point can it be assumed that there can be no further influence on the product in its final packaging and that it is in its as-delivered condition.
 At this point, product inspection systems are integrated into the production process in order to deliver the quality parameters, such as total weight and completeness, freedom from foreign bodies as well as shape and position control, for quality assurance.
-The product inspection system may include visual sensors, such as sensors that scan the product or detect magnetic fields (X-ray scanners or metal inspection systems) as well as others that determine the product weight (checkweighers).
+The product inspection system may include visual sensors, X-ray scanners, metal inspection systems or checkweighers.
 Visual sensors can read and verify codes and plain text.

 Weighing technology in production systems